 I buy blank ornaments each year after Christmas when they go on sale for us to use the following year for our time capsule ornaments.

 There is probably a fancier way to do this, but I try to keep things simple so I don’t stress myself out.
 I really just cut cardstock into strips and we write our favorite memories from the year on them.
-Don’t forget to make one yourself too!
+Don’t forget to make one yourself too, or for a nice Christmas neighbor gift!

 I used to just include a strip that also had that person’s name and the year.
 Since I started using my Cricut, I now quick cut out their name and year in vinyl and put it on the outside of the ornament.